I am currently seeking an agent for my first novel, Further Down the Vine. For the latest updates regarding my published works, see below.

 Odd Voice Out Short Story Competition

-My short story, ‘Piano Wire’ – about Rima Ahmadi, a young Syrian girl who flees from war-torn Aleppo, taking nothing with her but her courage – has been shortlisted for the Odd Voice Out short story prize!
+My short story, ‘Piano Wire’ – about Rima Ahmadi, a young Syrian girl who flees from war-torn Aleppo, taking nothing with her but her courage – has been shortlisted for the Odd Voice Out short story competition!
 Read it on Kindle, buy it in paperback or review it out on Goodreads using the links below!

 Author Interview: https://oddvoiceoutpress.weebly.com/blog/rowan-james-curtis-interview